trekhleb/angular-library-seed/README.md

 ```
 angular-library-seed
-  ├─ demo                         * Folder for demo applications (may be simply deleted if not required)
+  ├─ demo                         * Folder for demo applications (MAY BE DELETED if not required)
   |  ├─ esm                       * AOT/JIT demo project
   |  ├─ umd                       * UMD demo project
   |  ├─ .gitignore                * List of files that are ignored while publishing to git repo